zhampel/custom_scripts/README.md

 IP address identified by the `HostName` keyword below.
 The following two lines assist in running graphics applications remotely, and are not necessary for remote cmd line work.
-The `IdentityFile` keyword points to the local SSH public key used for secure access.
+The `IdentityFile` keyword points to the local SSH identification file (i.e. the one without the .pub extension) used for secure access.
 This file can be generated locally via `ssh-keygen` or provided via some other service.
 Finally, the `User` parameter is the username that you'll use on the remote machine, i.e. `ex-machina`.